zalky/cues/README.md

-The processors and graphs are meant to provide a dead-simple version of the abstractions you get in a distributed messaging system like Kafka.
-But there are no clusters to configure, no partitions to worry about, and it is several orders of magnitude faster.
+The processors and graphs are meant to provide a dead-simple version of the abstractions you get in a distributed messaging system like [Kafka](https://kafka.apache.org/) But there are no clusters to configure, no partitions to worry about, and it is several orders of magnitude faster.

 Ultimately the goals of Cues are fairly narrow: a minimal DSL for connecting message processors into graphs using persistent queues in a